-This tells us it is not just about numbers, but about the marketing features in each Getresponse plans.
+This tells us it is not just about numbers but the marketing features in each Getresponse plan.

 So let’s take a look at the major differences in the plans.
 For me, the core differences in the plans are:

-This is Getresponse full set of tools and marketing templates for building automated sales funnels.
-These tools allow you to move customers from one stage to the other in the conversion funnel.
+This is Getresponse’s full set of tools and marketing templates for building automated sales funnels.
+These tools allow you to move customers from one stage to another in the conversion funnel.